Global Brand Reputation: Why Control Is a Myth

 But here’s the truth: you cannot control your reputation anymore.
 Not fully.
 And that’s actually good news.
 Let me explain.

 Years ago, I joined a respected global organization with a strong brand built over four decades.
 They were suddenly facing their first major reputation crisis and not due to anything they had done wrong.
-A global media cycle took hold, and the organization’s name appeared on BBC and CNN in the same week.
+A global, negative media cycle rapidly took hold, and the organization’s name appeared on the BBC and CNN in the same week.
 Partners panicked.
 Reporters called.
 Staff froze.

 Not quite.
 But what you can do is manage the response, control the message, and earn your way back into the narrative—one headline, one quote, one conversation at a time.